mreisdor/gh-actions-course-april2026/README.md

 # gh-actions-course-april2026
 Repositoring containing all notes, etc.

 Repository containing all examples andnotes for the GitHub Actios course.
-This has been edited.
+This has been edited again.